ronreiter/interactive-tutorials/tutorials/learnpython.org/Multiple Function Arguments.md

 Exercise
 --------

-Fill in the "foo" and "bar" functions so they can receive a variable amount of arguments (3 or more) The "foo" function must return the amount of extra arguments received.
+Fill in the `foo` and `bar` functions so they can receive a variable amount of arguments (3 or more) The `foo` function must return the amount of extra arguments received.
-The "bar" must return "True" if the argument with the keyword "magicnumber" is worth 7, and False otherwise.
+The `bar` must return `True` if the argument with the keyword `magicnumber` is worth 7, and `False` otherwise.

 Tutorial Code
 -------------